Becoming a meal-kit chef

 Problem Area

-Approximately 40% of users drop off during the exploratory phase.
+Despite steady acquisition traffic, a significant portion of prospective users dropped off during the exploratory phase.

 Deeper look